University of Nebraska

 Acquisition in 2003

-ZonePerfect Nutrition is a provider of nutrition bars and various products aimed at enhancing immunity and promoting healthy living.
-The company offers a range of flavors, including classic, dark chocolate, cookie dough, and sweet and salty options.
-Its product formulations adhere to a balanced 40/30/30 ratio of carbohydrates, protein, and dietary fat, positioning the brand within the growing healthy living and weight control markets.
-ZonePerfect Nutrition distributes its products through major food, drug, and mass merchandisers across the United States, as well as through a direct-to-consumer program.
+ZonePerfect Nutrition Company specializes in the development and marketing of nutrition bars and related products aimed at improving health and immunity.
+The company's offerings include a variety of flavors such as classic, dark chocolate, cookie dough, and sweet and salty, catering to diverse consumer preferences.
+ZonePerfect's products are formulated to adhere to a balanced 40/30/30 ratio of carbohydrates, protein, and dietary fat, positioning the brand within the expanding sectors of healthy living and weight management.
+These products are distributed through major food, drug, and mass merchandising channels across the United States, as well as through a direct-to-consumer program, ensuring accessibility for health-conscious consumers.

 Woodside Biomedical (acquired by Abbott Laboratories)